py-plato/plato/docs/getting-started.rst

         def email(self) -> str:
             return f"{self.first_name}.{self.last_name}@example.com"

-4. We can use the ``Address`` *formclass* to build up hierarchically structured data.
+4. We can use the *Address* `.formclass` to build up hierarchically structured data.
    The *billing_address* will be filled with a generated address.
 5. Standard Python properties can be used to add attributes for derived data.
-6. Plato also adds a special kind of property, the *formProperty*.
+6. Plato also adds a special kind of property, the `.formProperty`.
    It is similar
    but allows to be assigned a different value when the data is generated.

-By using the *sample* method
-on a *formclass* instance,
-a Python :py:func:`~dataclasses.dataclass` instance containing the desired test data is generated.
+By using the `~plato.formclasses.sample()` method on a `.formclass` instance, a Python :py:func:`~dataclasses.dataclass` instance containing the desired test data is generated.
-We can use standard *dataclass* functions, for example *asdict* to convert it into a dictionary (or some other desired format), and than print it nicely with *pprint*.
+We can use standard :py:func:`~dataclasses.dataclass` functions, for example :py:func:`~dataclasses.asdict` to convert it into a dictionary (or some other desired format), and than print it nicely with :py:func:`~pprint.pprint`.

 .. testcode::